openandclose/tosixinch/docs/topics.rst

 and the following action altogether.
 (the following postcmds are executed.)

-Other return codes (not 0, 100, 101) aborts the script.
+In running subprocess, other return codes (not 0, 100, 101) aborts the script.

+In running module, any other return codes and values (not 0, 100, 101) are interpreted as 0.
+(Python itself aborts the script if something went wrong.)

 Viewcmd